Greta Kuckhoff

-Margaretha "Greta" Kuckhoff (née Lorke; 14 December 1902 – 11 November 1981) was a Resistance member in Nazi Germany, who belonged to the illegal Communist Party of Germany and the NKVD spy ring that was dubbed the Red Orchestra by the Abwehr.
+Margaretha "Greta" Kuckhoff (née Lorke; 14 December 1902 – 11 November 1981) was a Resistance member in Nazi Germany, who belonged to the Communist Party of Germany and the NKVD spy ring that was dubbed the Red Orchestra by the Abwehr.
 She was married to Adam Kuckhoff, who was executed by the Third Reich.
 After the war, she lived in the German Democratic Republic, where she was president of Deutsche Notenbank from 1950 to 1958.

 Life

 Kuckhoff was born Margaretha Lorke in Frankfurt on the Oder into a poor Catholic family.
 Her father was a carpenter and built musical instruments; her mother was a seamstress.
 She later wrote warmly about her childhood; she attended Kleist School, wrote poems for the archbishop and attended the Lyzeum and Oberlyzeum in her hometown.

 Education

 After training to be a teacher, in 1924, Kuckhoff began to study sociology and economics at Humboldt University in Berlin and at the University of Würzburg.
 From 1927 to 1929, she studied abroad in the United States at the University of Wisconsin, Madison, where, at the "Friday Niters Club", Friday evening gatherings organized by John R. Commons, she met Mildred and Arvid Harnack.
 While in Madison, she became an honorary fellow of the sociology department.
 She graduated in 1929.